kubicek11/Version_control_Git/README.md

 This repository is related to course Version Control with Git (JEM 234).

-Most of the files are not related to joined project with Jan Hrušák and Jakub Michalski.
+Most of the files are not related to joined project written by Jan Hrušák and Jakub Michalski.
 The file called "project" contains everything related to the project.
 It contains "project_main.md" which is markdown that is basically our project.
 Other files are just related to this markdown.